Kristin Gjelsvik: Biography

-While filming Paradise Hotel in 2012, Gjelsvik began dating Dennis Poppe Thorsen, a fellow social media influencer.
-The couple married in 2015, and they currently reside in the Grünerløkka borough of Oslo with their son Falk, who was born in 2019.
+While filming Paradise Hotel Norge in 2012, Gjelsvik began dating Dennis Poppe Thorsen, a fellow social media influencer.
+The couple married in 2015, and resided in the Grünerløkka borough of Oslo with their son Falk, who was born in 2019.
+They bought a house at Austad in Drammen in 2020, but they broke up in 2022.
+Gjelsvik subsequently moved to Bærum.